Hirotaka Izumi: Career

+Throughout 1981, Hirotaka Izumi appeared as a session keyboardist in J-Pop albums by singers Junko Mihara, Mayuki Masaka and Naomi Akimoto, to name a few.

-In 1982, he joined the jazz fusion band T-Square as a keyboardist and made his debut with their sixth studio album Temptation of Shapely Legs.
+In 1982, he joined the jazz fusion band The Square, later known as T-Square.
+He became their keyboardist and made his debut with their sixth studio album Temptation of Shapely Legs.
 At the same time of his debut, he was working on the Fuji TV show Waratte Iitomo!.
 He stayed in the band until departing in 1998, and during his 16 years he was in charge of piano, synthesizer, composition, arrangement, horn arrangement, and strings arrangement, playing a central role in the band's sound.

 In 1997, he released his first solo album Forgotten Saga, and with it, became concentrated on playing piano, and left the group with the "Farewell & Welcome" tour the following year.
 After that, he continued to produce solo albums up until 2005 with the album Hirotaka Izumi Covers Love Songs.
 In the same year, guitarist Yuji Toriyama formed a band with drummer Akira Jimbo and Izumi, calling themselves Pyramid.
 He also started playing in a band called Voyage with guitarist Issei Noro and percussionist Saori Sendō.

 Even after leaving T-Square, he continued to work with the members and occasionally participated in their recording sessions.

-His 16-year tenure in the band (1982 to 1998) is the second longest regarding keyboardists (with Keizoh Kawano in T-Square from 2000 to 2020) and 5th-longest overall, with drummer Satoshi Bandoh being in the band from 2004 to the present day, saxophonist Takeshi Itoh being in the band on two separate stints (1977-1990 and 2000-Present Day) and Guitarist Masahiro Andoh (1976 to 2021).
+His 16-year tenure in the band (1982 to 1998) is the second longest regarding keyboardists (with Keizoh Kawano in T-Square from 2000 to 2020) and 5th-longest overall, with drummer Satoshi Bandoh being in the band from 2004 to the present day, saxophonist Takeshi Itoh being in the band on two separate stints (1977-1990 and 2000–Present Day) and Guitarist Masahiro Andoh being a member of the band since its creation (1976 to 2021).